-The Arizona Public School Tax Credit allows Arizona taxpayers to contribute to the public school of their choice and receive a dollar-for-dollar credit on their state taxes.
+The Arizona Public School Tax Credit allows Arizona taxpayers to contribute to the public school of their choice and receive a dollar-for-dollar credit on their state income tax return.

-Support our qualified extra-curricular and athletic programs, field trips, and character-building programs
+Support our qualified extra-curricular and athletic programs, field trips, and characterbuilding programs and keep fees low.

-Receive the full credit from your state tax liability
+Claim the full credit on your state income tax return.

-Married couples may contribute up to \$400; single filers may contribute up to \$200
+Married couples filing jointly may contribute up to \$400.

+Individuals may contribute up to \$200.